 These are the Local Rules of Practice for the United States Bankruptcy Court for the Northern District of Georgia.
 They may be cited as BLR.

-(c) An attorney shall be deemed to have a conflict if the attorney certifies:
+(c) An attorney shall have a conflict under this rule only if the attorney certifies in the written notice of conflict that:

 (1) the attorney is lead counsel in two or more of the actions affected; and